 - Most importantly, gets you paid!

-Now that you have a better idea of the “why,” let’s look at how to find the right gateway for your store.
+Now that you have a better idea of the “why,” let’s look at how to find the right payment gateway for your store.

 Your first choice: modern or classic